rapid7/insightconnect-plugins/plugins/sophos_central/help.md

 #### Get Endpoints in Group

-This action endpoints in your specified group.
+This action retrieves endpoints in your specified group.

 ##### Input